SchrodingersCpp/Multitool/README.md

   - The square root `√` is converted to Excel `SQRT()` function.
   - The multiplication sign `×` is converted to the asterisk sign `*`.
   - The fraction slash `⁄` is converted to the forward slash `/`.
-  - The hyphen `‐`, figure dash `‒`, en dash `–`, em dash `—`, and horizontal bar `―` are converted to the hyphen-minus sign `-`.
+  - The hyphen `‐`, the figure dash `‒`, the en dash `–`, the em dash `—`, and the horizontal bar `―` are all converted to the hyphen-minus sign `-`.
   - The function application sign is removed.

 ### How to use Topmost tool:
 - Click a topmost run button and within 3 seconds activate the window you want to make topmost/non-topmost.
-  **Note:** If window is topmost, it will become non-topmost and vice versa.
+  **Note:** If a window is topmost, it will become non-topmost and vice versa.

 ### Known issues:
 - Topmost tool may not work with some remote application windows (e.g., it may not work with Citrix applications).
-- When activating Calculator, the Excel window gets completely transparent and, sometimes, the window's shadow can be visible and the user may be clicking in that transparent window.
+- When activating Calculator, the Excel window gets completely transparent and, sometimes, the window's shadow can be visible, so, a user may be clicking in that transparent window.

 ### Examples (highlighted portion is what should be copy-pasted into Calculator):
 ![examples](https://user-images.githubusercontent.com/18612775/209526584-48f653a0-0f0c-44ec-b8ac-740bbad392c3.png)